Container shipping Hamburg to Shenzhen

-- Ocean shipping is a fast, trustworthy and cheap way to export or import international containers.
+- Ocean shipping is a quick, trustworthy and affordable way to export or import international containers.

-- The Port of Shenzhen is a popular port in China.
+- The Port of Shenzhen offers excellent transit options in China.

-- Shipping to harbor Shenzhen from Rotterdam (Netherlands)
+- International shipping to harbor Shenzhen from Hamburg (Germany)

 - Selection guide: find a suitable container

-- FAQ: everything you need to know about international transport
+- FAQ: Frequently asked questions about international transport

-Ocean freight shipping is the process of shipping goods by sea using containers.
-Your goods are loaded into the container.
-The freight forwarder (the middleman) have a special container prepared.
-The cargo is transported by truck to the shipping vessel at the port of origin (POO) Shenzhen (CN SNZ), and will be transported by sea to the terminal at the POD.
-You can book various solutions like port-to-port, door-to-door, door-to-port or port-to-door.
-In the table below you will find some basic data of the port of delivery.
+Ocean freight shipping is one of the most economical forms of transporting goods internationally.
+Your articles are packed tightly in a container.
+The freight forwarder (the middleman) will arrange the container.
+The cargo will be trucked to the shipping vessel at the departure port Shenzhen (CN SNZ), and will be shipped by sea to the recipient at the POD (port of destination).
+You can book various solutions like door-to-door, port-to-port, port-to-door, door-to-port.
+In the list below you will find important information about the port of delivery.

 |Port of destination||Port of Shenzhen|